 Step 2.
 Select the target partition - C: drive and drag the partition panel rightward to add the free space from D: drive to C: drive.
 Then click "OK" to confirm.

 Step 3.
-Click the "Execute Operation" button and click "Apply" to start the process of moving free space from D: drive to C: drive.
+Click the "Execute Task" button and click "Apply" to start the process of moving free space from D: drive to C: drive.

 Step 1.
-Locate the Target Partition
+Locate the Target Partition.

-To start extending partition, you should first locate the target partition and select "Resize/Move".
+Go to Partition Manager, locate the target partition and select "Resize/Move".

 Step 2.
-Extend the Target Partition
+Extend the Target Partition.

-Drag the partition panel rightward or leftward to add unallocated space into your current partition and click "OK" to confirm.
+Drag the partition panel rightward or leftward to add the unallocated space into your current partition and click "OK" to confirm.

 Extra Option: Get Space from Another Drive

 If there is not enough unallocated space on your disk, right-click on a big partition with enough free space, select "Allocate space".

 Then select the target partition that you want to extend at the allocate space to column.